fun to do kids beijing china Travel for Kids

 Fun food – Beijing is chock a block with fun snacks or small meals.
 In the morning, try baozi (steamed filled buns) with doujiang (soy milk).
 Huntun (wonton soup), xianbing (flat pancake with vegetable and eggs), miantiao (noodles fried or boiled with meat and vegetables) are great for quick bites.
 Kids will have fun at a hotpot restaurant – thin sliced beef or lamb is dipped into a simmering soup to cook, along with noodles, tofu, vegetables etc. For a treats, try youtiao (sweet deep fried dough twists).

 Shopping – There's no shortage of places to shop in Beijing, from individual shopping streets to mega shopping centers.
-Look for silk purses and silk quilts, small carved swords, Mao caps, calligraphy brush sets, jade jewelry, wooden combs with figures of Chinese gods, pearl hair pins, beaded bags and shoes.
+Look for silk purses and silk quilts, small carved swords, calligraphy brush sets, jade jewelry, wooden combs with figures of Chinese gods, pearl hair pins, beaded bags and shoes.

 kids books beijing